BMCARDONA/deep_work_tracker/README.md

-# Deep Work Log
+# Deep Work Tracker

 Deep work is a state of peak concentration that lets one learn hard things and create quality work quickly.
-The goal of this repository is to allow you to log the accomplishments you've made by incorporating deep work.
+The goal of this repository is to allow you to track the accomplishments you've made by incorporating deep work.
 To create a daily entry to a monthly log, you need only update a CSV file and run a Python script.

 ## Installation